bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Male menopause night sweats disrupt sleep and quality of life, tied to gradual testosterone decline, affecting 20% of aging men.

-Night sweats are a common complaint among men as they age, often disrupting sleep and diminishing quality of life.
-While night sweats are frequently associated with women’s menopause, men can experience similar symptoms due to a phenomenon sometimes referred to as “male menopause” or andropause.
-This article explores the causes, symptoms, and management strategies for male menopause night sweats, with a focus on evidence-based approaches and practical solutions—including the innovative Bedfan (also known as bFan or Bed Fan) for nighttime comfort.
+Night sweats are a common complaint among men as they age, often disrupting sleep and diminishing wellness and quality of life.
+While night sweats are frequently associated with women’s menopause, men can experience similar symptoms due to what is sometimes referred to as "male menopause" or andropause.
+This article explores the causes, symptoms, and management strategies for male menopause night sweats, with a focus on evidence-based approaches and practical solutions, including the innovative Bedfan from www.bedfan.com for nighttime comfort.

 What Is Male Menopause (Andropause)?